 - Personal Injury From Rental Scooters: Just like a car accident, you can be involved in a dockless scooter accident even if you drive safely.
 However, some people are unsure how to operate their legal rental scooters on sidewalks and other public spaces.
 This creates confusion for motorists and pedestrians and can sometimes lead to a wrongful death claim.

 - Defective Dockless Scooter Products: As mentioned previously, reports are emerging about defective products being released from scooter manufacturers.
 By drafting legal guidelines, more injuries can be avoided.
 However, until there are more guidelines for scooter manufactures, exercise caution while on a dockless scooter.

-Personal Injury?
-Our San Jose Rental Scooter Accident Attorney Offers Free Consultations
+Hurt in an Electric Scooter Accident?
+Our San Jose Scooter Accident Attorney Offers Free Consultations

 Have you been injured while operating a dockless scooter?
 Are you somehow involved with a rental scooter-related accident and have questions?
 As a result of recent accident reports, electric scooter companies in San Jose now possibly face revocable licenses, scooter limits and parking restrictions.
 However, until these regulations go into effect, operators and pedestrians may be at risk from their poor business practices.
 Safety rules regarding rental scooters are light as of 2018.
 An experienced San Jose personal injury attorney can bring you peace of mind.